VR-25/acc/README.md

 ### Notes

 Steps `2` and `3` are optional because there are default settings.
-For details, refer to the `DEFAULT CONFIGURATION` section below.
+For details, refer to the [default configuration](#default-configuration) section below.
 Users are encouraged to try step `2` - to familiarize themselves with the available options.

 Settings can be overwhelming.
 Start with what you understand.